 Work Together Wednesday

-NAEYC’s 2019 WOYC™ rolls along on April 10 with Work Together Wednesday!
 When children build together they explore math and science concepts and develop their social and early literacy skills.
 Children can use any building material—from a fort of branches on the playground to a block city in the classroom, or a hideaway made from couch pillows at home.
-Build and share pictures of children’s creations on NAEYC's Facebook WOYC event page or post to Twitter and Instagram using the hashtag #woyc19.
+Build and share pictures of children’s creations on Facebook, Twitter, and Instagram using the hashtag #woyc20.

 Visit our resources page to learn more on how teamwork develops young children's social and early literacy skills.

 Think, problem solve, create!
-NAEYC’s WOYC™ continues on April 11 with Artsy Thursday.
 Children develop creativity, social skills and fine motor skills with open-ended art projects where they can make choices, use their imaginations, and create with their hands.
 On Artsy Thursday celebrate the joy and learning children experience when engaged in creative art making.
 Use any materials—from crayons to paint, clay to crafts!
-Create and share photos of your children’s creations on NAEYC's Facebook WOYC event page or post to Twitter and Instagram using the hashtag #woyc19.
+Create and share photos of your children’s creations on Facebook, Twitter, and Instagram using the hashtag #woy20.

 Visit our resources page for articles on encouraging imagination and creativity in children.

-WOYC™ wraps up with Family Friday on April 12.
 Engaging and celebrating families is at the heart of supporting our youngest learners.
 NAEYC applauds family members’ role as young children’s first and most important teachers.
-Share pictures and stories about your family on NAEYC's Facebook WOYC event page or post to Twitter and Instagram using the hashtag #woyc19.
+Share pictures and stories about your family on Facebook, Twitter, and Instagram using the hashtag #woyc20.

-Visit our resources page for more ideas on celebrating young children and their families.
+Visit our resources page celebrations for more ideas on celebrating young children and their families.

 By participating in this event and posting video and/or photos, you are representing that you have written permission from each person in the video and/or photos, and if a child, written permission from the child's parent or legal guardian, to post the video and/or photos and use the likeness of such person therein.
 By posting the video and/or photos, you grant NAEYC the right to use the video and/or photo and/or any portion thereof in any manner it so chooses, including, without limitation, posting or sharing the video on NAEYC's website, Facebook page or Twitter account.